mouse-reeve/kyranides/03_book_1.md

 his Head, the height of two Fingers, which extends and contracts.
 And it is of four Colours, that it may be directed to the four
 Seasons of the Year.
-This Bird is called Cucubas, as it is written concerning the same, in a former Book, that is called _Archaicus_.
+This Bird is called _Cucubas_, as it is written concerning the same, in a former Book, that is called _Archaicus_.
 And this Animal is sacred.
 Take therefore this